tatethurston/TwirpScript/README.md

 ### Hooks

 TwirpScript clients and servers can be instrumented by listening to events at key moments during the request / response life cycle.
-These hooks are ideal placements for insrumentation such as metrics reporting and logging.
+These hooks are ideal placements for instrumentation such as metrics reporting and logging.
 Event handlers for both clients and servers are passed a `context` object as the first argument.
 As a best practice, this `context` object should be treated as readonly / immutable.

-While hooks and [middleware ](https://github.com/tatethurston/TwirpScript/blob/main/README.md#middleware--interceptors) can be used to accomplish similar goals, as a best practice use _hooks_ for instrumentation and _middleware_ for mutation.
+While hooks and [middleware](https://github.com/tatethurston/TwirpScript/blob/main/README.md#middleware--interceptors) can be used to accomplish similar goals, as a best practice use _hooks_ for instrumentation and _middleware_ for mutation.

 #### Client